-The Ministry of Communications and Information Technology continued to request internet service providers (ISPs) to block access to pornographic websites and other content deemed offensive.
+The Ministry of Communications and Information Technology continued to request that internet service providers (ISPs) block access to pornographic websites and other content deemed offensive.
 The ministry did not have the technology or capacity to block the websites in question itself.
 Enforcement of these restrictions depended upon individual ISPs, and a failure to enforce these restrictions could result in the revocation of an ISP’s license.

 ACADEMIC FREEDOM AND CULTURAL EVENTS

 The government generally did not place restrictions on cultural events or academic freedom, but it occasionally disrupted sensitive cultural events or activities or failed to prevent hardline groups from doing so.
 Universities and other academic institutions also sometimes succumbed to pressure from hardliners seeking to restrict sensitive events and activities.